- Target Audience

 Type of Organisation: Other

-The bildmachen project promotes critical media literacy among adolescents and young adults.
-It challenges religious extremist narratives and encourages alternative perspectives and approaches to issues of everyday life, identity, religion and socio-political activity.
+The project challenges religious extremist narratives and encourages alternative perspectives and approaches to issues of everyday life, identity, religion and socio-political activity.

-At the close of 2019, the workshop and training modules will be published on the website.
+At the close of 2019, the workshop and training modules were published on the website.